Triggers & Thresholds

 Because when you understand what’s happening in the moment, you’re in a better position to help.

-When stress shows up, it feels contagious—but it’s not your emotions travelling down the leash.
-It’s you and your dog going through parallel stress responses.
+Stress can feel contagious—but it’s not your emotions travelling down the leash.
 Learn why training doesn’t happen in those moments, and why management and observation matter more.